dwipp/DPBasicLoading/README.md

 ## License

-DPSimpleLoading is released under the MIT license.
+DPBasicLoading is released under the MIT license.
 See LICENSE for details.